Bullet Enters Loomis Woman's Home, Strikes Her Ring

 For Tasi Monforte, the rings she wears are now about much more than style.
-They’re about protection.READ MORE: New Power Plants Are California's Latest Effort To Avoid Rolling Blackouts
+They’re about protection.READ MORE: Powerball Jackpot Hits $620M, 10th Largest Ever, After Months Without Big Winner

 Last January, she was folding laundry inside her home when she looked down and the ring on her finger had seemingly exploded.